-Medical Transportation Standard Performance Measure/Method Provider/Sub-recipient Responsibility Funding for Medical Transportation Services that enable an eligible individual to access HIV-related health and support services, including services needed to maintain the client in HIV medical care, through either direct transportation services or vouchers or tokens May be provided through: • Contracts with providers of transportation services • Voucher or token systems • Use of volunteer drivers (through programs with insurance and other liability issues specifically addressed) • Purchase or lease of organizational vehicles for client transportation programs, provided the Recipient receives prior approval for the purchase of a vehicle Documentation that: • Medical transportation services are used only to enable an eligible individual to access HIV-related health and support services • That services are provided through one of the following methods: - A contract or some other local procurement mechanism with a provider of transportation services - A voucher or token system that allows for tracking the distribution of the vouchers or tokens - A system of mileage reimbursement that does not exceed the federal per-mile reimbursement rates -A system of volunteer drivers, where insurance and other liability issues are addressed - Purchase or lease of organizational vehicles for client transportation, with prior approval from HIV/HAB for the purchase Maintain program files that document: The level of services/number of trips provided The reason for each trip and its relation to accessing health and support services Trip origin and destination Client eligibility determination The cost per trip The method used to meet the transportation need Maintain documentation showing that the provider is meeting stated contract requirements with regard to methods of providing transportation: Reimbursement methods do not involve cash payments to service recipients Mileage reimbursement does not exceed the federal reimbursement rate Use of volunteer drivers appropriately addresses insurance and other liability issues Collection and maintenance of data documenting that funds are used only for transportation designed to help eligible individuals remain in medical care by enabling them to access medical and support services Obtain Recipient approval prior to purchasing or leasing a vehicle(s)
+Medical Transportation Performance Measure/Method Provider/Sub-recipient Responsibility a) Documentation that medical transportation services are used only to enable an eligible individual to access HIV-related health and support services. b) Documentation that services are provided through one of the following methods: A contract or some other local procurement mechanism with a provider of transportation services.
+A voucher or token system that allows for tracking the distribution of vouchers or tokens.
+A system of mileage reimbursement that does not exceed the federal per mile reimbursement rates.
+A system of volunteer drivers, where insurance and other liability issues are addressed.
+Purchase or lease of organizational vehicles for client transportation, with prior approval from HRSA HAB for the purchase. a) Maintain program files that document: • The level of services/number of trips provided. • The reason for each trip and its relation to accessing health and support services. • Trip origin and destination. • Client eligibility. • The cost per trip. • The method used to meet the transportation need. b) Maintain documentation showing that the provider is meeting stated contract requirements with regard to methods of providing transportation: • Reimbursement methods that do not involve cash payments to service recipients. • Mileage reimbursement that does not exceed the federal reimbursement rate. • Use of volunteer drivers that appropriately addresses insurance and other liability issues. c) Collection and maintenance of data documenting that funds are used only for transportation designed to help eligible individuals remain in medical care by enabling them to access medical and support services. d) Obtain recipient approval prior to purchasing or leasing a vehicle(s).